NixonSchool/WinAPI/README.md

 🍭 Sweet Code Treats: Satisfy your code cravings with fun WinAPI tidbits that might just make you smile.

+😎The code is already provided, all you need is the notes, which I have done for you.
+The rest is on your part to do...

-🤡 No Need for More Contributors:
+😉No Need for More Contributors:
 Here, I'm like a circus without the need for more clowns.
 No contributions required—just kick back, have fun, and explore the wild world of WinAPI.

 🎈 Step Right Up: